 4. Solidify Solution Sequence & Budget Needed for Phases

-You have a holistic understanding of where your security deficiencies are at and the risk level associated with them.
+You have a holistic understanding of where your security deficiencies are at and the risk levels associated with them.
 Your solutions have been prioritized based on their impact and their complexity for implementation.
-You’ve found partners to advocate solutions with to your executives.
+You’ve also found partners to advocate solutions with to your executives.
 Now you just need to package your findings, recommendations and budget needs into a phased plan for implementation.
-Once you have packaged these together in a concise and persuasive presentation, you’re ready to go get approval and funding.

 Tip: Get feedback on your recommendations and plans with internal legal and risk personnel.
 They will be better advocates during the approval process if they are aligned with your plan.